 While creating your mockup, the ad will automatically refresh on the right-hand side to show you what the ad will look like in action.

-Once the mockup looks that way you want it to, select the blue “Save” button in the right-hand corner to save the mockup.
+Once the mockup looks the way you want it to, select the blue “Save” button in the right-hand corner to save the mockup.

 #4 – Test Ad Images & Text

-With Facebook Creative Hub, you can now test out ad text before using it for an ad campaign to see if they will be approved and effective.
+With Facebook Creative Hub, you can now test out ad text before using it for an ad campaign to see if it will be approved and effective.